 The Institute for Constitutional History is pleased to announce another seminar for advanced graduate students and junior faculty:

-The seminar is designed for graduate students and junior faculty in history, political science, law, and related disciplines.
+he seminar is designed for graduate students and junior faculty in history, political science, law, and related disciplines.
 All participants will be expected to complete the assigned readings and participate in seminar discussions.
 Although the Institute cannot offer academic credit directly for the seminar, students may be able to earn graduate credit through their home departments by completing an independent research project in conjunction with the seminar.
 Please consult with your advisor and/or director of graduate studies about these possibilities.
-Space is limited, so applicants should send a copy of their c.v. and a short statement on how this seminar will be useful to them in their research, teaching, or professional development.
-Materials will be accepted only by email at MMarcus@nyhistory.org until May 22, 2017 Successful applicants will be notified soon thereafter.
+Space is limited, so applicants should send a copy of their C.V. and a short statement on how this seminar will be useful to them in their research, teaching, or professional development.
+Materials will be accepted only by email atMMarcus@nyhistory.org until June 30, 2018.
+Successful applicants will be notified soon thereafter.
 For further information, please contact Maeva Marcus at (202) 994-6562 or send an email to MMarcus@nyhistory.org.

 There is no tuition or other charge for this seminar, though participants will be expected to acquire the assigned books on their own.

 The Institute for Constitutional History (ICH) is the nation’s premier institute dedicated to ensuring that future generations of Americans understand the substance and historical development of the U.S. Constitution.
 Located at the New York Historical Society and the George Washington University Law School, the Institute is co-sponsored by the American Historical Association, the Organization of American Historians, and the American Political Science Association.
 The Association of American Law Schools is a cooperating entity.
 ICH prepares junior scholars and college instructors to convey to their readers and students the important role the Constitution has played in shaping American society.
 ICH also provides a national forum for the preparation and dissemination of humanistic, interdisciplinary scholarship on American constitutional history.